-Despite progress across all regions, children - i.e., all human beings under 18 - are still largely regarded as the objects of adults' goodwill; mere recipients of services; or solely as a 'vulnerable group', rather than individual subjects of rights and empowered agents in the exercise of their rights.
+Despite progress across all regions, children - i.e., all human beings under 18^2 - are still largely regarded as the objects of adults' goodwill; mere recipients of services; or solely as a "vulnerable group", rather than individual subjects of rights and empowered agents in the exercise of their rights.
 A normative pushback against child rights is taking place globally, including in intergovernmental fora, threatening to undermine the integrity of international standards pertaining to children - for example in relation to gender or civil and political rights.
-Across the UN system, the rights of children - who make up 30% of humanity2 - are not systematically considered in system-wide or entity-specific policies, strategies and approaches and are generally seen as the exclusive responsibility of a few entities.
+Across the UN system, the rights of children - who make up 30% of humanity3 - are not systematically considered in system-wide or entity-specific policies, strategies and approaches and are generally seen as the exclusive responsibility of a few entities.

-Against this backdrop and with this guidance note, the Secretary-General of the United Nations mandates the mobilization of the UN system to collectively strengthen and elevate a shared UN child rights agenda.
-Systematic attention to child rights is necessary for the UN to be fully inclusive and able to deliver on its mandate across all pillars, including upholding 'all rights for all people', achieving the Sustainable Development Goals (SDGs) and ensuring peace and security.
-The multiplicity of crises facing children in the world today - armed conflicts, natural disasters, climate change, increased poverty, persisting inequalities and the impact of Covid-19 on social protection, education, health, mental health and psychosocial wellbeing, violence and exploitation - adds urgency to this necessity.
+Against this backdrop and with this guidance note, the Secretary-General of the UN mandates the mobilization of the UN system to collectively strengthen and elevate a shared UN child rights agenda.
+Systematic attention to child rights is necessary for the UN to be fully inclusive and able to deliver on its mandate across all pillars, including upholding "all rights of all people",4 achieving the Sustainable Development Goals (SDGs) and ensuring peace and security.
+The multiplicity of crises disproportionately affecting children in the world today - armed conflicts, natural disasters, climate change, growing poverty, shrinking civic space, increased migration, persisting inequalities and the impact of Covid-19 on social protection, education, health, nutrition, mental health and psychosocial wellbeing, violence and exploitation - adds urgency to this necessity.

-For the purpose of this guidance note, child rights mainstreaming is understood as a strategy for making children's rights, including their meaningful participation, an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes of the United Nations system, and for assessing the implications for children of any action taken by the UN.
-It covers policies, programmes and actions that are both external and internal/operational.
-The Secretary-General's Call to Action for Human Rights and the UN Guidance Note on Protecting and Promoting Civic Space provide an overarching framework for participation of a diversity of actors in UN's work, including children.
+For the purpose of this guidance note, child rights mainstreaming is understood as a strategy for making children's rights, including their meaningful participation, an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes of the UN system, and for assessing the implications for children of any action taken by the UN.5 It covers policies, programmes and actions that are both external and internal/operational.
+The Secretary-General's Call to Action for Human Rights, including its strategic interventions, tools (including the UN Guidance Note on Protecting and Promoting Civic Space) and implementation strategies provide an overarching framework for implementation, as well as participation of a diversity of actors in the UN's work, including children.

-&lt;sup>1 Other international instruments, such as the ICCPR (1966), ICESCR (1966) and the ILO Convention 138 (1973) had previously recognized children as subjects of rights, although in a more limited manner.
+1 Other international instruments, such as the ICCPR (1966), ICESCR (1966) and the ILO Convention 138 (1973) had previously recognized children as subjects of rights, although in a more limited manner.